Michelleoc/pands-project/README.md

         3. KNeighborsClassifier - algorithm that stores all available cases and classifies new cases based on a similarity measure for a defined number of nearest neighbours "K".
         4. LinearDiscriminantAnalysis - a dimensionality reduction technique, it reduces the number of dimensions (i.e. variables) in a dataset while retaining as much information as possible.
         5. GaussianNB - used to calculate conditional probability, it assumes that the continuous values associated with each class are distributed according to a normal (or Gaussian) distribution.
-        6. Support Vector Machine (SVM) Algorithm - uses classification algorithms for two-group classification problems
+        6. Support Vector Machine (SVM) Algorithm - uses classification algorithms for two-group classification problems.
+While it can be used for regression, it is mostly used for classification.

 ## Iris Dataset <a name="irisdataset"></a>